Primary day in Virginia: What you need to know

 Republican Sen. Emmett Hanger, who leads the Senate Finance Committee, is facing challenger Tina Freitas.
 She has hammered Hanger for his vote to expand Medicaid.
 The state’s hospitals have spent heavily to help Hanger keep his seat.

 Another pro-Medicaid expansion delegate, Republican Del.
-Bob Thomas, is also facing a primary challenger.
+Bob Thomas, also faces a primary challenger.

 And in a Richmond-area Senate seat, former Del.
 Joe Morrissey is trying to make a political comeback against incumbent Democratic Sen. Roslyn Dance.
 Morrissey is a former Virginia lawmaker who used to spend his days at the state Capitol and his nights in jail after being accused of having sex with his teenage secretary.